tradle/bots/README.md

 ### Get started

-The easiest way to get started is by playing in the REPL (read-eval-print-loop).
+The easiest way to get started is by playing in the Javascript console.
 Make sure your Tradle server us up and [running](#run-your-tradle-server).
 As you can see in [sample-conf.json](./sample-conf.json), the sample implementations talk a provider that listens at `http://localhost:44444/loans`, where `http://localhost:44444` is your Tradle server url, and `loans` is the handle of the provider you created in the command line client, e.g. with `newprovider loans "A Good Loan Provider name"`

 [sample-conf.json](./sample-conf.json) has a sample config
-[./cmd](./cmd.js) has a simple run script that starts the web server and the REPL.
+[./cmd](./cmd.js) has a simple run script that starts the web server and the console.
 Modify to your needs.

-### REPL
+### Console

-Here is a sample session in the REPL.
-Below it, see an outline of the objects available in the global scope
+The console can be started by running [./cmd.js](./cmd.js).
+Here is a sample session in the console.
+Below it, see an outline of the objects available in the global scope.

 #### Sample Session